 What are prenatal vitamins?

 Eating a healthy diet is always a wise idea -- especially during pregnancy.
-It's a good idea during pregnancy to take a prenatal vitamin to help cover any nutritional gaps in the mother's diet.
+It's also a good idea during pregnancy to take a prenatal vitamin to help cover any nutritional gaps in the mother's diet.

 Folic Acid, Iron, and Calcium